surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 ## Clone Job

-<b> Functionality  </b>:** Job cloning allows you to create an exact copy of any backup or replication job available in the job list.
+<b> Functionality  </b>:Job cloning allows you to create an exact copy of any backup or replication job available in the job list.
 In addition to perform job editing tasks, you can add new jobs by means of job cloning.